-- Check that the side (kick) stand is up.

-- •Pull in the clutch lever.

-- Shift into 1st gear,

-- Open the throttle a little, and start to let out on the clutch lever very slowly.

-- As the clutch starts to engage, open the throttle a little more, giving the engine just enough fuel to keep it from stalling.
+- Check that the side stand and kick pedal are up. - •Pull in the clutch lever, - ·Shift into 1st gear, - Open the throttle a little, and start to let out on the clutch lever very slowly. - As the clutch starts to engage, open the throttle a little more, giving the engine just enough fuel to keep it from stalling.